syncfusion-content/maui-docs/MAUI/Masked-Entry/Formatting-Value.md

 # Formatting value in .NET MAUI MaskedEntry

-The `MaskedEntry` control allows you to format input values with prompt and literal characters which are defined in the mask expression by setting the `ValueMaskFormat` property.
-By default, the `Value` property of the control includes the characters typed by the user, as well as any prompt or literal characters in the input.
-The control provides several formatting options, which are listed below.
+The `MaskedEntry` control allows you to format input values with prompt and literal characters defined in the mask expression by setting the `ValueMaskFormat` property.
+By default, the `Value` property of the control includes the characters typed by the user and any prompt or literal characters in the input.
+The control provides several formatting options, which are listed as follows.

 1. ExcludePromptAndLiterals
 2. IncludePrompt